 Here are the other kitchen items we usually bring along:

-Non-Stick Spray -- if you're planning to make pancakes etc. which will usually be in a pan and not on a griddle
+- Non-Stick Spray -- they have non-stick grill spray for cooking over a fire or bring regular if you're planning to make pancakes etc. which will usually be in a pan and not on a griddle

-Tin Foil -- the heavy duty type that you can use over the campfire or on a charcoal grill
+- Tin Foil -- the heavy duty tin foil that you can use over the campfire or on a charcoal grill

 Have a super great time on vacation :)